For the Disabled

 On Site Exercise Facilities, weight lifting equipment

-Addiction Recovery of the Deaf is the first treatment program in Illinois designed exclusively to meet the needs of adults who are deaf or hard of hearing and chemically dependent on drugs and/or alcohol.
-Staff members (many themselves are deaf or hard of hearing) are competent in deaf culture, fluent in American Sign Language and knowledgeable and experienced in the field of substance abuse treatment and rehabilitation.
+Anixter offers intensive outpatient programs, including one in American Sign Language for persons who are deaf or hard of hearing.
+It is the first treatment program in Illinois designed to meet the needs of adults who are deaf or hard of hearing and chemically dependent on drugs and/or alcohol.
+Staff members are competent in deaf culture, fluent in American Sign Language and knowledgeable and experienced in the field of substance abuse treatment and rehabilitation.